Florida Power & Light: Awards and recognition

 J.D.
 Power ranked FPL at the top position in customer satisfaction among energy utilities companies in 2016.
 Additionally, FPL Group and NextEra Energy were rated as the most admired company amongst gas and electric utilities by Fortune Magazine for eight consecutive years.

 In 2020, FPL was ranked as the nation's most reliable electric power utility by PA Consulting, winning the ReliabilityOne award for the fifth time in six years.
 Additionally, FPL was acknowledged as the "most trusted U.S. electric utilities by Esculent for the seventh consecutive year" and "ranked No.1 in Fortune's 2020 list of World's Most Admired Companies".

+In January 2023, Eric Silagy, FPL CEO since 2014, announced that he would be stepping down and retiring in April that year after allegations of media manipulation, campaign finance violations and surveillance of critical journalists against the company.